 The Skybridge is 170 meters above street level and connects the twin towers.
 However, the bridge is not fully attached to the main building to allow for small movements during high winds and to prevent it from breaking away.

-After about ten minutes here, you are taken up to the Twin Towers Observation Deck on the 86th Floor.
+After about ten minutes at the skybridge, the guide takes you up to the Twin Towers Observation Deck on the 86th Floor.
 From 370 meters above the ground, the views are incredible.
 We arrived when it was clear and watched as the storm rolled in.
 It was amazing to see, especially if you love storms like me.

-Not only do you have views of Kuala Lumpur city but also of the other famous tower here; Kuala Lumpur Tower.
-You can see it behind the other twin tower.
+Not only do you have 360 degree views of Kuala Lumpur city but also of the other famous tower here; Kuala Lumpur Tower, or Menara Kuala Lumpur, the tallest Telecommunication Tower in South East Asia.

 I won’t go into the engineering of this remarkable piece of architecture as there are plenty of models and interactive displays that can show you much better than I can.